kkuba91/uModbus/README.md

         mb2.TCPslaveResponse()
 ```

-For the Slave device data should be parsed automatically in case of writing function usage by Master.
+For the Slave device data should be parsed automatically in case of use writing function by Master.